-iPad: More than a Toy; a Voice for The Disabled - ACDS, The Association for Children with Down Syndrome, of Plainview NY has been taking advantage of the "hottest" trend in technology to help improve developmental levels of children who are disabled.
+ACDS, The Association for Children with Down Syndrome of Plainview, NY, has been taking advantage of the "hottest" trend in technology to help improve the developmental levels of children who are disabled.
 The infamous iPad has been a hot topic since its first debut in Spring 2010.
-For children without a voice, the iPad is more than just an expensive "toy" and "tablet".
+The iPad is more than just an expensive "toy" and "tablet" for children without a voice.
 Recently, a list of vocabulary words came out for children around the age of 2.
-For children with disabilities, some may not speak until Kindergarten - but through use of this iPad it gives hope and promise that a child with Autism, does have a voice and can be heard much sooner.
+Children with disabilities may not speak until Kindergarten - but through use of this iPad gives hope and promise that a child with autism does have a voice and can be heard much sooner.

-The iPad isn't just about fun and games, it's a voice for those who are unable to or just learning to speak, and a powerful teaching tool.
-For the last year, many students at ACDS have been able communicate, some for the first time, thanks to the iPad.
+The iPad isn't just about fun and games; it's a voice for those who are unable to or just learning to speak and a powerful teaching tool.
+For the last year, many students at ACDS have been able to communicate, some for the first time, thanks to the iPad.

-"With our population, it's exciting to use 21st century technology to help us with our goal of preparing children to transition on into the public school setting at the age of 5," explained Cecilia Barry, SBL/SDL, principal of ACDS, an early intervention and special education preschool working with individuals with Down syndrome, Autism spectrum disorders and other developmental disabilities and their families.
+"With our population, it's exciting to use 21st-century technology to help us with our goal of preparing children to transition on into the public school setting at the age of 5," explained Cecilia Barry, SBL/SDL, principal of ACDS, early intervention and special education preschool working with individuals with Down syndrome, Autism spectrum disorders and other developmental disabilities and their families.

-The road to the iPad began when Jessica Litwack, one of ACDS' speech/language pathologists first heard about how iPads were being used at a convention of the American Speech & Hearing Association in 2010.
-When she got an iPad as a Christmas present and played with it, she saw the potential.
-Then there was a student, diagnosed with Apraxia, an oral-motor speech disorder, who had difficulty communicating verbally.
-His tech savvy parents had discovered the iPad was an effective communication aid for their son at home and his speech therapist coordinated utilization of the iPad for home and school.
+The road to the iPad began when Jessica Litwack, one of ACDS' speech/language pathologists, first heard about how iPads were being used at a convention of the American Speech & Hearing Association in 2010.
+She saw the potential when she got an iPad as a Christmas present and played with it.
+Then there was a student diagnosed with Apraxia, an oral-motor speech disorder, who had difficulty communicating verbally.
+His tech-savvy parents had discovered the iPad was an effective communication aid for their son at home, and his speech therapist coordinated the utilization of the iPad for home and school.
 Thus, an idea was born.

-With donations from the Parent Teacher Organization, individual parents, as well as one provided by the Nassau Suffolk Chapter of the Autism Society of America, ACDS now has 11 iPads.
-Ideally, ACDS would like all 15 pre-school teachers to have an iPad; right now they are used primarily by the speech pathologists.
+With donations from the Parent Teacher Organization, individual parents, and one provided by the Nassau Suffolk Chapter of the Autism Society of America, ACDS now has 11 iPads.
+Ideally, ACDS would like all 15 pre-school teachers to have an iPad; right now, they are used primarily by speech pathologists.
 Better still, ACDS aspires to create a library of iPads that could be loaned out to students.

 Using the iPad, ACDS' littlest ones, those ages 2-5, have been able to communicate - some for the first time.
-The touch-and-swipe screen gives them the ability to express themselves and serves as a tool that enables these children to participate in classroom activities with their peers.
+The touch-and-swipe screen allows them to express themselves and serves as a tool that enables these children to participate in classroom activities with their peers.

 "The iPad is being used across disabilities and has been remarkable in particular for (use with children with) autism spectrum disorder as well as those with Down syndrome," said Barry.

-The iPad is versatile and can be used as an augmentative device to help individuals communicate.
-However, the iPad is significantly less expensive than the thousands of dollars that other augmentative devices can cost.
-It's also just cool, fun, and socially acceptable which matters to children who have shown that they are motivated to learn with the iPad.
+The iPad is versatile and can be an augmentative device to help individuals communicate.
+However, the iPad is significantly less expensive than other augmentative devices and can cost thousands of dollars.
+It's also just cool, fun, and socially acceptable, which matters to children who have shown that they are motivated to learn with the iPad.

-Another effective teaching tool of the iPad is it's camera.
+Another effective teaching tool of the iPad is its camera.
 It enables the iPad to become more dynamic and specifically geared to each child's needs.
-An ACDS teacher recently used the iPad as a means of assessing knowledge of identification of classmates for a child who was unable to speak.
-Using the ipad's camera, the teacher took a picture of the individual children in the classroom.
+An ACDS teacher recently used the iPad to assess knowledge of classmates' identification for a child unable to speak.
+Using the iPad's camera, the teacher took a picture of the individual children in the classroom.
 The student was shown the iPad with these pictures and was asked to identify his friends when they were named.
-By touching the pictures on the iPad he was able to pick them out one by one - thus displaying a skill no one previously knew he had.
+By touching the pictures on the iPad, he was able to pick them out one by one - thus displaying a skill no one previously knew he had.

-ACDS, located in Plainview, New York is dedicated to providing lifetime resources of exceptional quality, innovation and inclusion for individuals with Down syndrome, Autism and other developmental disabilities and their families.
-ACDS has been providing programs and services in and around Long Island for 45 years.
-ACDS currently serves more than 750 children and adults, providing services that include Early Intervention and preschool special education programs, respite and recreation programs for children, teens and adults, adult Medicaid service coordination and seven supervised group homes in Nassau County.
+ACDS, located in Plainview, New York, is dedicated to providing lifetime resources of exceptional quality, innovation, and inclusion for individuals with Down syndrome, Autism, and other developmental disabilities and their families.
+ACDS has provided programs and services in and around Long Island for 45 years.
+ACDS currently serves more than 750 children and adults, providing services that include Early Intervention and preschool special education programs, respite and recreation programs for children, teens, and adults, adult Medicaid service coordination, and seven supervised group homes in Nassau County.